 Fact 10.
 Cropping activities performs poorly in the Andes

-Nevertheless, people still farm on terraced fields and produce a substantial amount of harvest.
-Main produce for export is coffee, tobacco, and cotton.
-Others farm coca the source of cocaine especially in Colombia and Bolivia.
+Nevertheless, people still farm in terraced fields and produce a substantial amount of harvest.
+The main products for export are coffee, tobacco, and cotton.
+Other farms coca the source of cocaine especially in Colombia and Bolivia.

 Fact 11.
 The region is mainly utilized for pastures

 The plateau regions of the Andes are mainly utilized as pastures.
 Countries such as Columbia rear cattle for export and Peru has invested in milk production.
 The livestock reared in the region is the llama, sheep, alpaca, and goats.

 Fact 12.
 The ranges are rich in fauna with over 1,000 different species

 There are almost 1,000 different species of animals found in the region.
 Two-thirds of the total species found in the region have lived in the mountains for ages.
 There are 400 fish species, 600 reptile species, more than 1,700 bird species, and 600 mammal species.
 It is also home to endangered species of chinchillas and the crepuscular among other animals.